ibioChile/Transcriptomics-R-Workshop-public/Session1-RNAseq_Data_Preprocessing/2_Pipeline-Data_preprocessing.md

 First we create a folder to store the data (in case you don't created it on the previous steps):

-    mkdir /mnt/c/tutorial-RNAseq
+    mkdir /mnt/c/RNAseq-tutorial

 Now we copy the data:

-    cp -r fc0.counts.txt /mnt/c/tutorial-RNAseq/
+    cp -r fc0.counts.txt /mnt/c/RNAseq-tutorial/

-Then, you can use your **Windows file explorer** and reach the **fc0.counts.txt** in C:\tutorial-RNAseq\
+Then, you can use your **Windows file explorer** and reach the **fc0.counts.txt** in C:\RNAseq-tutorial\